nse1994/nse1994/README.md

                      Driven by data
                      Motivated by quality

 What motivates me is the opportunity to derive meaningful insights from data, build quality solutions, and modernize & optimize business processes.
-My 1 year of experience has taught me how to appreciate data and how it can be used to help businesses thrive.
+My 2years of experience has taught me how to appreciate data and how it can be used to help businesses thrive.
 I have gone above and beyond the client, expectations to deliver results and help myself grow as an individual.

 ### 💼 My experiences and core competencies: